 People clicking on that hashtag will have an insider view of what it’s like to work for you.
 It’s not about a job role or a job description – it’s about your employees telling the story about the company they work for in a way that no recruiter can.

-Let’s have a look at how three companies use corporate hashtags in their unique ways: Starbucks, Kohl’s, and Twitter.
+Let’s have a look at how three companies use culture hashtags in their unique ways: Starbucks, Kohl’s, and Twitter.